Annual Review

 Their growing importance led to more interest from the government and society as a whole.
 For example, Chinese president Hu Jintao talked with the public on an online forum, as we noted just before; Chinese Premier Wen Jiabao ordered an investigation into an iron mine dam collapse in Loufan County, Shanxi Province based on messages circulated on some whistleblowers' blogs.
 By giving a stronger voice to the citizens and acting as a watchdog of social trends, online media gained serious attention from the central leadership.

 With the growing impact came problems, some of which needed urgent resolutions.
 The "S Photo Scandal" in the early 2008 caused quite a stir and set off intense discussions about privacy protection and online pornography.
-Then at the end of that year, China Central Television (CCTV), the largest media outlet in China, revealed misconduct of two Chinese search engine operators in their business operation, leading to an erosion of trust in these companies.
+Then at the end of that year, China Central Television (CCTV), the largest media outlet in China, revealed misconduct of two Chinese search engine operators in their business operation, leading to an erosion of trust in these panies.
 To ensure a sound development of the Internet industry, the authorities at the national and local levels imposed stricter regulations and many enterprises called for self discipline.
-For example, eight ministries collaboratively issued “Regulations on enhancing supervision of Internet mapping and geographic informationservices websites; a hotline 12321 was opened to handle online misinformation; and Beijing Administration for Industry and Commerce issued "Regulations on enhancing supervision of E-commerce market order".
+For example, eight ministries collaboratively issued “Regulations on enhancing supervision of Internet mapping and geographic informationservices websites; a hotline 12321 was opened to handle online misinformation; and Beijing Administration for Industry and Commerce issued "Regulations on enhancing supervision of E merce market order".
 The entire country engaged in concrete efforts to build a positive environment for the development of the Internet.

 Key Events